rvirding/flavors/README.md

 (endflavor <flavor-name>)               ;Must be last after the methods
 ```

-Currently we support the options:
+The currently supported the options:

 - ``gettable-instance-variables``
 - ``settable-instance-variables``